 There’s a Better Way

 There’s no reason why any student, especially in the digital world of 2020, should be asked to mutilate a corpse for a grade.
 Studies show that students do just as well, if not better, on tests when given humane, non-animal tools.
 Apps like eMind, synthetic frogs like SynFrog, and augmented reality tools like Merge Cube offer superior, safe, non-lethal approaches to learning anatomy and physiology.

 As a Student, YOU Have the Power

 As part of Students Opposing Speciesism (SOS), you can be part of the movement to end animal dissection in schools.
 We’ll provide you with the step-by-step process and all the materials you’ll need to make it happen.
-Work with your adviser to get animal dissection banned at your school today!
+Contact [email protected] to get animal dissection banned at your school today!

 And be sure to order our SOS dissection action kit, which includes our brand-new stickers and leaflets to pass out in school or share with friends.